d-ries/linux-essentials/09_usersandpermissions/exercises/users/99_exercises.md

 ## Task 3
 Create a user with following characteristics:
-User-name:	    jan<br />
+User-name:	    john<br />
 User-ID:	    1111<br />
 Group-ID:	    100 (=users)<br />
-Description:	Testuser jan<br />
+Description:	John Doe<br />
-Home-dir:	    /home/jan<br />
+Home-dir:	    /home/john<br />
 Shell:		    /bin/bash<br />

 ## Task 4
 Check the changed files:
 Wat is changed in the file /etc/passwd?

 ## Task 5
 What is changed in the file /etc/shadow?

+?> <i class="fa-solid fa-circle-info"></i> After a user is created, its password is set to "!", which means that this name cannot be used to log in.
+To make this possible you need to give John a password.
+Set John’s password to "January".

 ## Task 6
 Wat is changed in the file /etc/group?